 The significance of the lone bugler playing The Last Post is understood across the world today and in the decades following the Great War, it has become a sacred anthem.

 During World War II, the Last Post would sound at the crematorium when the funerals of servicemen took place.
 One former bugler in the British Army during the second world war, Arthur Lane, who played the Last Post at the crematorium, said in an interview with the BBC that he could never bear to hear it again, because of the association with the horrors of war and the number of fatalities.

 Once known as the music of the British Empire, the Last Post has been played all over the world, at many ceremonies, including the independence ceremonies of former colonies and the funerals of great leaders, such as Mohandas Gandhi and Nelson Mandela.
 It has sounded for the dead of those nations who were once foes and has become a symbol of being united in death.

-The Last Post will be sounding out across the UK on 11th November to mark the 100th anniversary of the end of World War I. There will be a two-minute silence at 11am to mark the time when the Great War officially ended in 1918.
+The Last Post will be sounding out across the UK on 11th November, followed by a two-minute silence at 11am to mark the official ending of the Great War in 1918.

 Sound Planning will be joining the nation to remember those brave men and women who made the ultimate sacrifice, so that we might live in freedom.
 We will remember them.